Modern Slavery Statement (FY 2019/20)

 - Engage workers directly, where possible, to maintain control of employment practices

-In order to ensure that all persons within our supply chain comply with our values and ethics; this Financial Year we have enrolled onto a collaborative data sharing platform with the functionality to conduct social and environmental audits.
-This will assist in reviewing our major labour providers to ensure they are fulfilling their obligations with regards to employment practices.
+In order to ensure that all persons within our supply chain comply with our values and ethics; this Financial Year we have undertaken the following activities:

-In order to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, increase awareness and identify signs of modern slavery, all of our senior managers, have completed Modern Slavery awareness training.
-This training will be circulated to new senior managers with the intention of being rolled out organisation-wide in the next year.
+In order to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, increase awareness and identify signs of modern slavery, all of our staff across the LMCT Group, have completed Modern Slavery awareness training.

-This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes the LMCT Group's updated slavery and human trafficking statement for the Financial year ending 31 December 2019 and has been approved by the Directors of LME and the Trustees of The Trust.
-The Financial Year end-date has recently been updated to 31 December (formally 30 September for previous Financial Years).
+This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes the LMCT Group’s updated slavery and human trafficking statement for the Financial year ending 31 December 2020 and has been approved by the Directors of LME and the Trustees of The Trust.

 Sir Rodney Walker, Chair of Trustees